 - Storm and emergency news releases.

-- Shelter and cooling locations.
+- Shelter and warming or cooling locations.

 - Bottled water and dry ice distribution locations.

 - Stay away from downed power lines.
 Even lines that appear “dead” can be deadly.

 - If you smell natural gas, get up, get out and get away.
 Then call us immediately at 800.572.1121or 911 from a safe location.
 Do not light matches, use any electrical appliances, turn lights on or off, or use the phone at the location of the suspected leak – any of these actions could provide a source of ignition for any natural gas that is present.

 - Storm safety tips

 - If you're using dry ice, handle it safely.
 Instructions for handling dry ice.

 Flooding preparation and safety tips